ocapraro/obsidian-math-plus/README.md

 ## Settings
 **Shortcuts**

-The Shortcuts setting lets you input custom commands to be translated into LaTex when input into the math blocks.
+The Shortcuts setting lets you input custom commands to be translated into LaTeX when input into the math blocks.

 ```
 {